gverploeg/Traffic_Accidents_Capstone/README.md

 Pseudo R-squared: 0.020

-* Above, the positive scores indicate a feature that predicts class 1 "Severe", whereas the negative scores indicate a feature that predicts class 0 "Minor"
+* Above, the positive scores indicate a feature that influences class 1 "Severe", whereas the negative scores indicate a feature that influences class 0 "Minor"
 * With the features that are one-hot encoded, you’re comparing to the feature dropped.
-* When you’re getting off of a highway (slip road), if you get in an accident, it is much less likely to be severe.
+* When you’re getting off of a highway (slip road), if you get in an accident, it is much more likely to be  minor than to be severe.
 Thus, the odds of the accident being severe in the Road_type Group group is 0.463 times that of the accident being severe in the Single Carriageway group, when controlling for all other variables.

 ## Conclusion & Future Direction

-* Continue training this model to improve its performance and accuracy - an R-squared of 0.02 is not enough
+* Continue training this model to improve its performance and maximize its potential - an R-squared of 0.02 is not enough
     * Regularize, manipulating features

 * Compare feature importance with other models such as random forest and XGBoost